How do I motivate a team during a difficult ERP implementation?

 • Tactic: For every task, answer: «How does this move the needle for the customer/business?»

-• Example: «We’re testing the invoicing module because if it fails, 500 suppliers don’t get paid on time — and that crashes our supply chain
+• Example: «We are testing the invoicing module because if it fails, 500 suppliers don’t get paid on time.
+That crashes our supply chain

 • Rule: If you can’t explain the impact in 10 seconds, the task is busywork.
 Cut it.